Feed Your Appetite for Career Success

 If you receive a C on an assignment associated with a competency, you will be assigned a remediation plan to allow you to demonstrate competence.

 What type of settings will I be doing the supervised experiential learning (SEL) in?

-SEL will be completed in clinical, community, health education, food service, and sports and fitness facilities.
+SEL will be completed in clinical, community, health education, food service, and informatics.